tshubham7/tshubham7/README.md

-### Hope you are doing fine!
+### Hello there👋, Hope you are doing fine!

 - 🔭 I’m currently working on a social media project's REST APIs.

-      This APIs are built in Golang and Postgressql
+      These APIs are built using Golang and Postgressql.

-- 🌱 I’m currently learning react js.
+- 🌱 I’m currently learning Reactjs.

       So far I have learnt about components and managing state(redux).

+- 👯 What to do in Future?

-- 👯 I’m looking to collaborate with team with which I can enhance my skills.
+      I’m looking to collaborate with team with which I can enhance my skills.

 - 📫 How to reach me?